 The purpose of a Grant Award Modification (GAM) is to update award details, modifying key facts or details about the award.
 Changes in the overall scope of the project and material changes to the project and budget are unallowable without prior written approval from GMD.
-Upon review and approval of requested changes, GMD will allow the subrecipient to initiate the GAM in [IGX](#).
+Proposed changes may be subject to BJA approval.
+Upon approval, GMD will allow subrecipient to initiate the GAM in [IGX](#).
 GMD staff will review all modifications and request corrections to the GAM request as needed.
 The award will be returned to Award Approved status upon final confirmation that approved GAM changes have been entered correctly.
-The deadline to submit a GAM request to modify the project budget is April 30, 2027.
+The deadline to submit a GAM request to modify the project budget is July 31, 2027.